 Business aviation also lets you make better use of in-flight time.
 Most jets offer internet and satellite communications capabilities as well as meeting rooms and office space.
 And you can customize your jet to meet specific needs to maximize productivity — or relaxation.
 Business aviation also allows you to provide more in-person contact with customers, employees, and partners; perks and convenience for colleagues, employees, and family members; and, yes, it can even increase your company’s status in the eyes of others.

-A good time to purchase?according to AINonline, “the percentage of survey respondents who indicated a better than 60 percent probability of purchasing a new jet over the next year is the highest in the past two years.”
+A good time to purchase?The NBAA survey also points to a growing confidence in business aviation.
+Many respondents indicated they believe we’ve passed the low point in this cycle and are on an upswing.
+In addition, according to AINonline, “the percentage of survey respondents who indicated a better than 60 percent probability of purchasing a new jet over the next year is the highest in the past two years.”

 As business aviation rebounds from the recession, manufacturers are gearing up to meet new demands and are offering great deals on existing inventory.
 That, combined with a decrease in young used jet inventories, means that this might be a great time to purchase a new jet.
 Business aviation just makes good business sense.
 Company leaders who embrace it will likely find themselves in better positions to take advantage of today’s global marketplace.